-Wow! the calculated slope is very, very close to the 50 mV/dB I had assumed during my measurement of a filter curve before I could do this test.
+Wow! the calculated slope is very, very close to 50 mV/dB, the value I had assumed during my measurement of a filter curve before I could do this test.
 For input power levels in between -70 dBm and 16 dBm the measured curve is very close to this straight line.
-When time allows a second test will be made with a close look to the range below -70 dBm.
-Nonlinearity in this range could be compensated using an A/D converter and processor so that useful measurements may be possible in the range below -70 dBm.

 The second table shows a wideband test.
 Power level used here was -20 dBm for all frequencies ranging from 625 kHz to 320 MHz and again the output voltage is given in mV.

 So regarding the 0.625 to 40 MHz range we got a deviation of less than +/-10 mV (or abt. +/-0.2 dBm) if the output voltage at 10 MHz is taken as a reference.